mladenmartinovic/leafletDB.demo/readme.md

 IndexedDB consists of three tables, Tile, MemCache and TimeCache.
 Tile:
-Table Tile consist of JPEG images converted with canvas with compression of 0.15, which means original tile of cca 50kB convert to cca 6 kB.
-Quality of images you can see on test, I think its good.
+Table Tile consist of JPEG images converted with canvas with compression of 0.15, which means <b> original tile of cca 50kB convert to cca 6 kB.</b> Quality of images you can see on test, I think its good.
-In the future, the best way is to already have compresed tiles on server and take it as is.
-( in this case we will "save our internet" ).
+In the future, the best way is to already have compresed tiles on server and take it as is. ( in this case we will "save our internet" ).
-LZW compresion give us compress/uncompress ratio 1.5-2 which mean its useless for images.
+<b>LZW compresion give us compress/uncompress ratio 1.5-2 which mean its useless for
+images.</b>

 MemCache:
 200 tiles was forseen with logic of MemCache.
 MemCache is table with the url of individual maps.
 The whole logic revolves around MemCache.
 Tiles which came to 201 place is deleted, but it can be extended as you wish.
-I make litle mistake with two array ( first idea is to have time / no time limit but I make third table TimeCache ) Logic of MemCache is FILO: tiles that were used last are on the first place, the oldest on a last place or delete.
+I make litle mistake with two array ( first idea is to have time / no time limit but in meantime I make third table - TimeCache )
+Logic of MemCache is FILO: tiles that were used last are on the first place, the oldest on a last place or delete.
 MemCache is name of table and has nothing to do with Memcached.

 TimeCache:
 If we put time limit of map it permanent save half to the point of time.
 After this point it could be erase, if come on last place.
 Other word, it save permanent first 200 tiles, after save but not permanent.
 It works on this way because I need that on this way.

 File has been tested on Chrome and FireFox and works.
 It will be better soon.
 </pre>